asifprofessionalboy/Test/README.md

+getting this error

+Microsoft.ML.OnnxRuntime.OnnxRuntimeException: '[ErrorCode:InvalidArgument] Got invalid dimensions for input: input for the following indices
+ index: 2 Got: 160 Expected: 368
+ index: 3 Got: 160 Expected: 368
+ Please fix either the inputs/outputs or the model.'

 on this line of code i am getting false result , it is goes inside the catch

 var net = DnnInvoke.ReadNetFromCaffe(protoPath, modelPath);